palantir/conjure/docs/spec/wire.md

 Conjure `header` parameters must be serialized in the [PLAIN format][] and transferred as [HTTP Headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
 Header names are case insensitive.
 Parameters of Conjure type `optional<T>` must be omitted entirely if the value is not present, otherwise just serialized using the [PLAIN Format][].

 #### 2.4.1.
 Content-Type Header
-For Conjure endpoints that define a `body` argument, a `Content-Type` header must be added.
-If the body is of type `binary`, the content-type `application/octet-stream` must be used.
-Otherwise, clients must send `Content-Type: application/json`.
-Note that the default encoding for `application/json` content type is [`UTF-8`](http://www.ietf.org/rfc/rfc4627.txt).
+A `Content-Type` header must be added if the endpoint defines a `body` argument.
+- If the de-aliased body type is `binary`, the Content-Type `application/octet-stream` must be used.
+- Otherwise, clients must use `application/json`.

+_Note that the default encoding for `application/json` content type is [`UTF-8`](http://www.ietf.org/rfc/rfc4627.txt)._

 #### 2.4.2.
 Accept header
 Clients must send an `Accept: application/json` header for all requests unless the endpoint returns binary, in which case the client must send `Accept: application/octet-stream`.